randomsecguy/MPTCP-IDP/Readme.txt

 Description:

-The proof-of-concept methodology utlizes MPTCP adapted connection tracking information to perform accurate intrusion detection and prevention.
+The proof-of-concept methodology utilizes MPTCP adapted connection tracking information to perform accurate intrusion detection and prevention.
 All MPTCP packets are logged into a dictionary and correlations are analyzed for every new packet.
 MPTCP subflows are linked to their respective connections.
 For every data packet, the subflow data is extracted and reordered to recreate the original data stream which is fed into a signature matcher.

 The repo consists of a basic proxy where the security part is integrated.